php-kafka/php-simple-kafka-client.github.io/content/installation/_index.md

 ```

 ## Windows
-You can find the DLLs on PECL as well.
+You can find DLLs on PECL and [here](https://phpext.phptools.online/extension/event/simple_kafka_client-427).
 If you experience an error similar to this:
 ```
 The procedure entry point rd_kafka_abort_transaction could not be located in the dynamic library librdkafka.dll
 ```